 Does the cost of this new specialty plate include my vehicle registration fees?

 No, your registration fees are not included during the new plate development process.
 You must renew your current vehicle registration.
 When RMV issues your new plate, the plate fee will be included in your next vehicle registration renewal.

 Where does my money go?

-Revenue generated from the license plate will be used for funding MVCS' programs and an ever-growing range of support services to individuals and families all over the Island.
+Your donation will be used to fund MVCS programs and an ever-growing range of education, health and human support services for individuals and families around the Island.
 MVCS has committed to donating 20% of net proceeds to other Island non-profits that benefit youth and elders.

 Do you have to be a Massachusetts resident to purchase the plate?